floatingatoll/inv-tool/docs/invtool.man.rst

 Service Import/Export API
 =========================
 Invtool exposes the state of a specific services via the ``invtool service_export`` command.
 For easy human consumption the export can be done via ``YAML`` format.
-To specify a service to export you are to use standard IQL syntax.
+To specify a service to export, use the standard IQL syntax.
 For example, to export a service with the name "dns" you would do::

     ~/ » invtool service_export --yaml service.name=dns